Working to build a better, more equitable Center and community

 Understanding community needs was crucial to guiding our efforts, and we were fortunate to have volunteers on the task force with deep experience, knowledge, and commitment of the issues.
 Juandiego Wade chaired the group, and he was joined by Kaki Dimock, Don Gathers, Dr. Ebony Hilton, Enid B. Krieger, Deidra Massie, Siri Russell, and Christine Thalwitz.

 With input from multiple stakeholders, RETF members identified key issues on which The Center, within the scope of its mission, should focus its resources and, in March 2021, presented its recommendations in a report to the Board.
 A key component was the formation of a Board-level special committee to draft an equity action plan that will prioritize three focus areas: Organizational Commitment, Leadership & Governance; Organizational Climate, Culture & Communications; and Community Collaboration.
 The equity action plan will inform the strategic plan currently under development.

-With unanimous approval from the Board, work on creating the special committee has begun.
-The Task Force emphasized that its recommendations are just a start to the work we seek to accomplish in our community.
+The task force emphasized that its recommendations—unanimously approved by the Board—were just a start to the work we seek to accomplish in our community.
 “This,” wrote the report authors, “is ‘forever’ work that will continue to evolve.
 It will require significant leadership, resources, and accountability, but in prioritizing this work, The Center will evolve to be truly equitable and have profound impacts on our community.”

 As a community resource, The Center has a responsibility to build an inclusive culture that reflects diverse racial, ethnic, and economic groups.
 Only by becoming more representative of the communities we serve can we fulfill our mission and achieve our vision of a healthy community for all.